Now accepting Telehealth appointments. Schedule a virtual visit.

 Asthma Specialist

-Living Water Clinic - - Urgent Care and Family Practice
+Living Water Clinic - - Family Medicine

 Living Water Clinic

-Telemedicine, Virtual Urgent Care, Family Medicine, Walk-in, Primary Care Clinic located in Porterville, Lindsay, Visalia, CA
+Telemedicine, Virtual Urgent Care, Family Medicine, Walk-in, Primary Care Clinic located in Porterville, Lindsay, Visalia, and Woodlake, CA.

 Asthma affects about 8% of all children and adults in the United States, causing symptoms that range from mild wheezing to life-threatening airway closure.
 The empathetic practitioners at Living Water Community Health and Wellness Clinic have years of experience treating children and adults with asthma, using evidence-based treatments to relieve their symptoms and reduce future flare-ups.
-If you or your child experience frequent or severe wheezing, difficulty breathing, or coughing, call the office in Porterville, Lindsay, or Visalia, California, use the walk-in clinic, or book an appointment online.
+If you or your child experience frequent or severe wheezing, difficulty breathing, or coughing, call the office in Porterville, Lindsay, Visalia or Woodlake, California, use the walk-in clinic, or book an appointment online.

 Asthma Q&A